hieuimba/Lichess-Spark-DataPipeline/README.md

 This project is a data pipeline designed to extract and parse monthly chess games from the Lichess database.

 Lichess is a popular online chess platform where millions of chess games are played every day.
 Each month, these games are compiled and published on the Lichess database for public use, making them a great data source for chess-related projects.
-However, extracting and processing these games poses several challenges due to the dataset's large size.
-Key challenges include:
+However, extracting and processing this large dataset of chess games presents several key challenges:

-- Parsing chess games from a large PGN (Portable Game Notation) file
+- Parsing: Extracting all the chess games from a large PGN (Portable Game Notation) file can be very time-consuming
-- Converting and storing these games in a more accessible format
+- Storage and Access: The PGN file format makes it difficult to efficiently store and access individual chess games
-- Applying custom transformations like filters, and aggregation on a large collection of games
+- Transformations: Applying custom filters and aggregations at scale adds another layer of difficulty.

 This data pipeline aims to address these issues by providing the following features:

 - Automated processing of monthly data files using an Azure-based serverless architecture.
 - Efficient extraction and parsing of large volumes of chess games using Spark Databricks.
 The current processing time is about 60 minutes for 100 million games (one month's worth of data).
 - Storage of parsed games in Parquet format, optimizing for storage and retrieval
-- Fully customizable filtering and aggregation capabilities leveraging Spark's functionality.
+- Fully customizable filtering and aggregation capabilities using Spark.

 This solution streamlines the handling of Lichess's monthly data files, making them more accessible and manageable for developers and researchers.